CAPhO Conference 2026

 Power Up Your Potential: Professional Development and Building Confidence for Pharmacy Technicians

-This presentation focuses on building a foundation for professional growth and long-term career development as a pharmacy technician.
-It begins by identifying key focus areas that enhance performance and align with interest areas.
-The presentation explores various methods and resources that support continuous professional development, including training, feedback, and self-directed learning.
-It also outlines the importance of creating a personalized career growth plan with clear, achievable goals and realistic timelines.
-Finally, the presentation highlights confidence-building strategies and how integrating them into professional behavior can strengthen potential, improve workplace effectiveness, and support ongoing success.
+This presentation focused on building a foundation for professional growth and long-term career development as a pharmacy technician.
+It began by identifying key focus areas that enhance performance and align with interest areas.
+The presentation explored various methods and resources that support continuous professional development, including training, feedback, and self-directed learning.
+It also outlined the importance of creating a personalized career growth plan with clear, achievable goals and realistic timelines.
+Finally, the presentation highlighted confidence-building strategies and how integrating them into professional behavior can strengthen potential, improve workplace effectiveness, and support ongoing success.

 Learning Objectives: